• Skip to main content

 ¾ cup (180 grams) whole milk

-• Add ¼ cup (30 grams) of flour to the reserved milk in the saucepan.
+• Add ¼ cup (30 grams) of flour to the milk in the saucepan.
 Whisk over low heat until the mixture thickens and resembles mashed potatoes.
-Transfer this tangzhong to the stand mixer bowl with the ¼ cup milk.
+Transfer this tangzhong to the stand mixer bowl and allow to cool to about 90℉.

-• Add the ice water and cold eggs to the stand mixer bowl.
-Whisk until mostly combined.
+• Add the ice water and whisk into the tangzhong.
+Then add the cold eggs, whisking until mostly combined.
 Add the remaining 4 cups (480 grams) of flour and the sourdough starter.
 Attach the dough hook and knead on low speed until the dough just comes together.
 Cover and let it rest for 5 minutes.

 ¼ cup (60 grams) ice-cold water, 3 large (150 grams) cold eggs, ½ cup (100 grams) active sourdough starter

-• Transfer the dough to a clean bowl, cover it, and let it rise at room temperature until doubled in size, about 6-8 hours.
-(Rising time can vary based on dough and kitchen temperature.)
+• Transfer the dough to a straight-sided container or clean bowl.
+Cover and let rise at room temperature until doubled in size, about 4-12 hours or longer.
+(Rise time can vary based on dough and kitchen temperature.)

-• Grease a standard 9"x5" loaf pan with butter and set aside.
+• Lightly grease a standard 9"x5" loaf pan with butter and set aside.

 • Transfer the dough to a lightly floured surface and divide it into 8 equal pieces.
 Shape each piece into a rectangle, then gather the edges up in the center to form a dumpling shape.
 Flip it over so the seam side is down and roll it into a tight ball.
 Pinch the bottom to seal.

 • Place the dough balls into the prepared loaf pan in two rows of four.
-Cover and let proof for about 2-3 hours, or until doubled in size.
-Alternatively, refrigerate the dough overnight, then proof at room temperature for about 3-4 hours before baking.
+Cover and let proof for about 2-4 hours, or until it rises to the top of the loaf pan.
+Alternatively, refrigerate the dough overnight, then proof at room temperature before baking.

 • Approximately 20 minutes before the dough is done proofing, preheat your oven to 375℉.
 Prepare an egg wash by whisking together the egg and water.